digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 - ``--include``: only run the tests that match the argument
 - ``--exclude``: do not run the tests that match the argument
 - ``--perf-tests``: list performance tests to run; cannot be combined with normal tests
+- ``--skip-dar-upload``: skip upload of DAR files into ledger.
+DAR files should be uploaded manually before the tests.

 Include and exclude are matched as prefixes, e.g. ``--exclude=SemanticTests`` will exclude all tests whose name starts with ``SemanticTests``.
 Test names